gvwilson/sensibleadventures/short-stories/arecibo.md

 Naked,
-thin from years of starvation, and covered in dust, he is still more frightening than Second Bird has ever imagined.
+thin from years of starvation, and covered in dust, he is the most frightening thing Second Bird has ever seen.

 "I said, what now?"
 Fast Rock demands.

 The god-king blinks as if waking.
-"I need to see the stars," he says abruptly, and then turns and walks away.
+"I need to see the stars," he says abruptly, then turns and walks away.

 The two guards look at Fast Rock helplessly.
 "Get help," the old man orders, taking the nearest one's spear.
-"Get *everyone*.
+"Get *everyone*."
-It's time we ended this."

 "But---"